natt96z/cybersac/docs/source/BeginnerEasyCybersac.rst

    :align: center

 ..
-Note:: These images above are perfect examples of sketchy online websites that not secure at all and is offering a "free" download of a game.
+Note:: These images above are perfect examples of sketchy online websites that are not secure at all and is offering a "free" download of a game.
 It will lead you to a website that is trying to trick you into collecting personal information disguised as a fake account request.

 .. image:: https://raw.githubusercontent.com/natt96z/cybersac/main/docs/img/6.jpg